solid/authorization-panel/proposals/authorization-ucr/uc-survey.md

 * +1 dmitrizagidulin:
 * -1 bblfish:  This should be possible, but on the whole it would be better if this happned on the client side, by something like what was called [the launcher app](https://github.com/solid/authorization-panel/issues/45).
 The reason is that this works ok for the Oscar's own server, but not that well for every other server.
 A better use case would be one involving Oscar discovering that an App is badly written, and is creating havock, and wanting to limit it for that reason.
 This would also allow one to subscribe to some security service that would test apps and publish blacklists.

-### Limiting application access while not acting as resource controller
+### Limiting application access while not acting as resource changeler
 URL: https://solid.github.io/authorization-panel/authorization-ucr/#uc-client-constraints

 * 0 csarven: A bit of a low-level server-side plumbing.
 Unclear how an application (like [ap]) may want/need to set a policy as such.
 * KaiGilb: im a little unclear on this case
 * +1 hindia:
 * +1 dmitrizagidulin:
-* +1 bblfish: this needs to be done on the client, where such information can be written out once, without needing to have control access to every resource on the web that the app could have access to.
+* +1 bblfish: this needs to be done on the client, where such information can be written out once, without needing to have change access to every resource on the web that the app could have access to.
 I described this better in [Interop Panel Meeting 2021-02-02](https://github.com/solid/data-interoperability-panel/blob/master/meetings/2021-02-02.md).

 ### Application determining access privileges
 URL: https://solid.github.io/authorization-panel/authorization-ucr/#uc-client-determine-access-privileges